parallaxsecond/parsec-book/src/parsec_service/source_code_structure.md

 ### The Providers Sub-Folder

-The `provider` folder contains the provider modules, which connect the service back-end with the hardware or software security facilities of supported target platforms.
+The `providers` folder contains the provider modules, which connect the service back-end with the hardware or software security facilities of supported target platforms.

 Currently each provider sits in its own module implementing all the functionality needed to mediate